 Our manufacturing facility, consisting of approximately 8,800 square feet, is located at 2166 Brighton Henrietta Townline Road, Rochester, New York 14623, and our research and development, sales and administration offices, consisting of approximately 9,600 square feet, are located in two different suites at 75 Town Centre Drive, Rochester, New York 14623.
-We currently pay approximately \$65,000 per year in rent for our manufacturing facility is leased on a calendar year for our research and development, sales and administration offices.
+We currently pay approximately \$65,000 per year in rent for our manufacturing facility and \$110,000 per year for our research and development, sales and administration offices.
 The manufacturing facility is leased on a calendar year term and we expect to renew the lease on substantially the same terms prior to its expiration at the end of 2009.
-Our lease on one office suite expired in May 2009 and our lease on the other office suite expires in June 2010.
 We currently occupy the suite on which our lease expired on a month-to-month basis.
-We expect to renew that lease on substantially the same terms in the near future.
-We have an option to terminate the lease expiring in June 2010 earlier subject to payment of a termination fee.
+Our lease on both our office suites expires in June 2010.